Gavin W. Allan, C.S.B., of Toronto, Ontario

 But the human need was great and the longing for freedom proportionately great.
 Necessity, which has ever driven the human race to seek and to find relief from its limitations, was at work and succeeded in this as in many other branches of endeavor.

 What is this Science of healing?
-Upon what is it based?† Our Master said of his demonstration of this Science,† "I can of mine own self do nothing;" "The Father that dwelleth in me, he doeth the works.''
-If, then, God is the basis, foundation, Principle, of this Science of healing, it is important, it is essential to an understanding of the subject, that we learn the nature, and character of God.† No one had revealed God as fully as did our Master, Jesus Christ.
+Upon what is it based?
+Our Master said of his demonstration of this Science, "I can of mine own self do nothing;" "The Father that dwelleth in me, he doeth the works.''
+If, then, God is the basis, foundation, Principle, of this Science of healing, it is important, it is essential to an understanding of the subject, that we learn the nature and character of God.
+No one had revealed God as fully as did our Master, Jesus Christ.
 He frequently spoke of what God knows, for example: God knoweth your hearts;" "your Father knoweth what things ye have need of, before ye ask him;" "your heavenly Father knoweth that ye have need of all these things."
-Our Master taught that God knows, - knows each or His children intimately.
+Our Master taught that God knows, knows each of His children intimately.
 God must, therefore, be Mind, divine Mind, omnipresent divine Mind, who knows all that is true about Himself and each of His children.

 Jesus further defined God as good: good, without any least trace of, or any consciousness of evil; "of purer eyes than to behold evil."